 It is that time of year again, when pots and pans are used often.
 I personally like the simple, quick and easy recipes.
 Like this roasted potatoes with turkey and mushrooms.
-How much can a person really eat in one sitting? or should eat?
+How much can or should a person really eat in one sitting?
 Not much.
 Keep in mind the "Hara hachi bun me" rule, which means to eat until you are 80% full.
 What a good rule to keep in mind this holiday season.

 Roasted Potatoes with Turkey and Mushrooms

 2 Tablespoon extra virgin olive oil + 1 teaspoon

 1 teaspoon salt + 1/8 teaspoon

 1 pound sliced white mushrooms

 1 Tablespoon fresh dill, chopped

 Preheat oven to 350F.

 Wash and chop 1 pound of yukon potatoes into fourths.
 Place into an oven safe dish.